DiabloSerpent/bandcamp_queue_updater/README.md

 In order to use this, first copy the PlayerState.json file from the internal bandcamp files on your phone to your computer.
 It should be located in (wherever app files are located)/(bandcamp folder)/files/PlayerState.json.
 Then, run `python bandcamp_queue_updater.py PlayerState.json` in the terminal and copy the file back to the bandcamp files.
 Make sure to delete the old file first.
 This will probably fix the issue.

+If you're not concerned with saving the queue, then you can just play a new song or album to delete the old queue.
+No complicated steps needed for that.